 Jotunheimen National Park is a protected mountain landscape with more than two hundred summits over 2,000m, with Galdhøpiggen the highest at 2,469m.
-You can summit this and others on our Norway hiking tours to the Jotunheimen Mountains, located about four hours north of Oslo.
+You can explore some of these summits on our hiking tours to the Jotunheimen Mountains, located about four hours north of Oslo.
 Every day of hiking in this region brings new inspiration, such as trekking over Besseggen Ridge which you access by boat across Lake Gjendebu.
 Or, taking a guided trek across a glacier to Uranostind at 2,157m.
 The Jotunheimen Mountains are called ‘the land of giants’ in Norse mythology, and its ravines, giant waterfalls, glaciers and jagged ridges are most certainly epic.

 The King’s Road